-The first community conversation about reducing our waste footprint was a success!
+(June 21, 2018) The first community conversation about reducing our waste footprint was a success!
 On Thursday, June 21st, we hosted a community conversation centered around reducing waste in the Flathead Valley.
-Joined by a fantastic panel of six speakers representing local businesses and government agencies, it was a honest and inspiring discussion on moving towards a local Zero-Waste economy.
+Joined by a fantastic panel of six speakers representing local businesses and government agencies, it was an honest and inspiring discussion on moving towards a local Zero-Waste economy.
 For a busy Thursday evening in the valley, we were energized by the turnout from the public and how many of you are dedicated to this topic.
 Thank you to those that were able to join us.

-If you couldn’t make it, don’t worry — this wont be your only chance!
+If you couldn’t make it, don’t worry — this won’t be your only chance!
 This event was the launch of a new program for Citizens that we’re calling Towards Zero Waste.
-Through this program we’ll work to have a larger impact on local policy and business decisions to reduce our valley’s waste footprint.
+Through this program, we’ll work to have a larger impact on local policy and business decisions to reduce our valley’s waste footprint.
 As was discussed between the panelists, real change must come before post-consumer waste management, and that’s where we’ll be focusing our efforts.

 Our next step on this path Towards Zero Waste is to perform a Community Waste Assessment to determine how our waste system is currently operating and find opportunities for improvement.
 Stay tuned on this effort.